- The Ultimate Guide to Objections in Mock Trial - March 4, 2017

 “Briefly elaborate on one of your extracurricular activities or work experiences.”

 …and more ask some variation of this question.
 While it may seem fairly straightforward compared to the more open-ended prompts, it can still give you quite a bit of grief if you’re not sure which activity to write on, on how to write on it.
-Thankfully, we at Admissions Hero are here to save the day!
+Thankfully, we at CollegeVine are here to save the day!
 We’ve broken things down into a step-by-step process below to get you writing in no time!

 Step One: Deciding on an Extracurricular